Grease (franchise): Grease (1978)

 In fall 1958 following their summer romance, wholesome Australian immigrant Sandra "Sandy" Olsson and popular greaser Daniel "Danny" Zuko find themselves classmates, when Sandy enrolls at Rydell High School (in a generic setting based on suburban Philadelphia) instead of moving back home.
 At Rydell, Danny has long been the de facto leader of the T-Birds, a crew of fellow greasers; the T-Birds' female counterparts are the Pink Ladies, a tight-knit clique helmed by queen bee Betty Rizzo.
-As Danny attempts to maintain his reputation in the T-Birds as the coolest guy at the school amongst his peers, he struggles with keeping his relationship with Sandy alive.
-Sandy stands by her morals and education, being torn between the upright preppies of Rydell High (typified by cheerleader Patty Simcox) and the cruder Pink Ladies, to whose influences she eventually succumbs in order to keep Danny.
-Along the way the couple and their friends, experience adolescence amongst 1950s rock and roll culture: sex, substance abuse, and music.
+As Danny attempts to maintain his reputation in the T-Birds as the coolest guy at the school among his peers, he struggles with keeping his relationship with Sandy alive.
+Sandy stands by her morals and education, being torn between the upright preppies of Rydell High (typified by cheerleader Patty Simcox) and the cruder Pink Ladies, to whose influences she eventually succumbs to keep Danny.
+Along the way the couple and their friends, experience adolescence among 1950s rock and roll culture: sex, substance abuse, and music.